gma27892/api_jira_project/readme.md

 ## Tools and Technologies
 - **Programming Language**: Python
 - **Libraries**:
+  - *Standard Library Modules*:
+    - `json`: parses JSON data and converts it to Python dictionaries
+    - `csv`: reads/writes from/to CSV files
-- requests for making API calls
+    - `re`: for regular expression operations
+    - `os`: handles operating system functionality like file and directory operations
+    - `datetime`: manipulates dates and times
+  - *Third-Party Modules*:
-  - `pandas` for data manipulation
+    - `pandas`: provides data structures like DataFrames for data manipulation and analysis
-  - `plotly` or matplotlib for data visualization
-  - `Dash` by Plotly for creating the web dashboard
+    - `sqlalchemy`: facilitates database operations
+      - `create_engine`: creates a database connection (imported from `sqlalchemy`)
-- **Jira API**: Jira REST API for data retrieval
+    - `jira`: : interfaces with the JIRA REST API for issue tracking
-- **Authentication**: OAuth or Basic Authentication
+      - `JIRAError`: handles errors specific to JIRA interactions (imported from `jira`)

 ## Output
 | | Dashboard | |